James J. Fox

-He has taught at various universities including Harvard, Cornell, Duke and Chicago.
-He has also taught at various European Universities including Leiden, Bielefeld and the École des Hautes Études en Sciences Sociales.
+His long-term position was in the Anthropology Department of the Research School of Pacific (and Asian) Studies, of which he was Director in 1998-2006.
+He also taught at various universities including Harvard, Cornell, Duke and Chicago in the U.S., and various European Universities including Leiden, Bielefeld and the École des Hautes Études en Sciences Sociales.

 He was elected a foreign member of the Royal Netherlands Academy of Arts and Sciences in 1988 and is a Fellow of the Academy of the Social Sciences in Australia.

 He has conducted fieldwork in Java, Roti, and East Timor.

 He has also been an administrator at Australian National University at the Research School of Pacific and Asian Studies.

 He is currently Professorial fellow in the ANU Resource Management in Asia-Pacific Program (RMAP).